Use the tidbcloud_dedicated_cluster Resource

 Import a cluster

-For a TiDB cluster that is not managed by Terraform, you can use Terraform to manage it just by importing it.
+For a TiDB cluster that is not managed by Terraform, you can bring it under Terraform management by importing it.

 Import a cluster that is not created by Terraform as follows: